 Dig a little deeper on Flu Shot related GBS

 People think of CIDP as a chronic form of GBS.
 However, medical science accepts CIDP as a completely separate condition.
 None-the-less, like GBS, it also involves an instance where the immune system attacks the peripheral nervous system.

 Like with GBS, the protein that protects the nerves called myelin are attacked and damaged.
 When this happens, the myelin is lost, leaving the nerves unable to communicate with muscles correctly.
 When the nerves are damaged, they cannot carry messages to and from the brain and it will affect the body’s ability to carry on normal daily functions.
 CIDP can lead to weakness, numbness, tingling, and other loss of sensation.
 In a worst-case scenario, CIDP can lead to paralysis.

 CIDP will generally start in the legs and progress to the arms and shoulders.
 It can even lead to facial paralysis and difficulty breathing.
 Patients will require an intense form of treatment called IVIG therapy where the blood is filtered and certain antibodies are removed.
 After that, patients will need prolonged physical therapy to recover as much normal function as they can.

 Patients may be allergic to some of the contents of the vaccine and not know it until after they have received the vaccine.
-Some allergic reactions to a flu vaccine are mild.
+Some allergic reactions to a flu vaccine are a mild side effect.
 However, in rare cases, the patient can experience a severe reaction that can be life threatening.
 This is called an anaphylactic reaction and requires immediate treatment.

 In an anaphylactic reaction, the patient can experience shortness of breath or swelling of the throat.
 The patient will need an immediate injection to counter the effects of the allergic reaction.
 This will alleviate many of the symptoms of the allergic reaction.